The Modern Marketing Portfolio: 4 Strategies and Examples

 • Interactive portfolio: An embedded chart showing the campaign's actual performance (open rates, click-through rates, conversions), with hover-over details revealing the optimization tactics behind the success.

-Are you showing how you solved a problem, not just hit a number?
+Question 2: Are you presenting how you solved a problem, not just hit a number?
 An interactive visual lets visitors trace your strategic process from start to finish.

 • Static portfolio: A PDF of an email marketing campaign you designed.